ortin-fj/molecular_loader/README.md

 ###########   EXTRA DETAILS ############

 1. The list of bonds in the system is created considering the covalent radii of each atom as implemented in ase.
 However, for some special cases (high-energy structures or species containing metals) not all the bonds may be drawn.
 In those cases, the variable 'explicit' should be substituted by a list of lists containing the index of the pairs of atoms whose bond you would like to add.
-For example, if I want to add a bond between my first and third atoms, and another one between my first and fourth atoms:
+For example, if I want to add a bond between the first and third atoms, and another one between the first and fourth atoms:

 explicit = [[0,2],[0,3]]